Million Manhoef: Vitesse

-Manhoef playing for Vitesse against Go Ahead Eagles in 2023.

 Born in Beemster, Manhoef played youth football with VPV Purmersteijn, AVV Zeeburgia and Amsterdamsche FC before joining Vitesse at age 15.
 He joined the first team in the 2020–21, making his Eredivisie debut in a 2–1 defeat away at Ajax.
 He scored twice in 20 appearances in the 2021–22 as Vitesse reached the European play-offs but lost to AZ Alkmaar.
 During the 2022–23, Manhoef became one of Vitesse's key players, scoring nine goals in 34 appearances and earning the player-of-the-year award.
 In the 2023–24, Vitesse faced a financial crisis.
 With the team at the bottom of the league, Manhoef was linked with a move to England.

 Stoke City

 Manhoef joined English Championship club Stoke City on 1 February 2024 on a three-and-a-half-year contract for an undisclosed fee.
 He debuted on 10 February 2024 in a 3–1 defeat at Blackburn Rovers.
 As the team battled relegation towards the end of the 2023–24, Manhoef scored important goals against Plymouth Argyle and West Bromwich Albion.
 He also scored twice on the final day of the season in a 4–0 win against Bristol City, helping Stoke finish in 17th place.
 Manhoef was a regular in the 2024–25 season, making 38 appearances, scoring seven goals as Stoke avoided relegation on the final day.

+Manhoef began the 2025–26 season well, scoring twice against Sheffield Wednesday in a 3–0 victory.
+Stoke were in play-off contention for the first half of the campaign but a poor second half saw the team drop down to table and finish in 17th, Manhoef scoring seven goals in 48 appearances.